-Proving impact is not easy without observing later employment – and long term tracking of young people into employment is costly and currently unafordable.
+Proving impact is not easy because long term tracking of young people into employment is costly and currently unafordable.
 Also, attributing employability gains to relatively brief interventions in school risks under-stating the effects of other factors, such as home and community inputs.

 While interested in securing soon a quality external evaluation, Worktree currently focuses on delivering WorkOut sessions and measuring the following:

 - Inputs – number of young people and diverse volunteer work guests in facilitated conversations

 - Outputs – number of sessions attended and participant evaluation forms completed

 - Outcomes – increases in students’ career awareness, aspirations, communication skills and confidence; guests’ enjoyment of sessions, feeling valued and more positive about their work.